Vardanyan-Hovo/gifte-demo/README.md

 # Gifte Demo

-Gifte Demo is the public showcase repository for **Gifte**, a gift-focused ecommerce platform built with Next.js, TypeScript, Node.js, Docker, Prisma, PostgreSQL, Redis queues, AI integration, and an Nginx proxy layer.
+Gifte Demo is the public showcase repository for **Gifte**, a gift-focused ecommerce platform built with Next.js, TypeScript, Node.js, Docker, Prisma, PostgreSQL, Redis, BullMQ, AI integration, and an Nginx proxy layer.

 This repository is intentionally limited to documentation, architecture, screenshots, and a walkthrough video.
 It does not contain the private production source code.